Merkwurdichliebe/bee/README.md

 ## Finding maximum values

-Enter 'maximum' to recursively find (rather slowly) the largest values for words and pangrams.
+Enter 'maximum' to recursively find (rather slowly) the largest values for words, pangrams, score and ratio of pangrams to number of words.

 There are 3,315,312,000 possible letter permutations.